AylaNetworks/ayla-documentation/src/authoring-guide/index.md

 Markdown files reside in the [ayla-documentation](https://github.com/AylaNetworks/ayla-documentation) Github repository.

-Matt Hagen will help you organize your content, create diagrams, edit text, etc.
+Matt Hagen is available to help you organize your content, create diagrams, edit text, etc.

 To get started, click [Getting Started](getting-started).